jamesericdavidson/jamesdavidson.xyz/content/posts/linux-lab.md

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-[comment]: # Use Subheading 3 and below, as to not populate the Table of Contents with licence chapters

 ### 0. PREAMBLE

 The purpose of this License is to make a manual, textbook, or other